Orkney: 20th century

 Orkney was the site of a Royal Navy base at Scapa Flow, which played a major role in World War I and World War II.
 After the Armistice in 1918, the German High Seas Fleet was transferred in its entirety to Scapa Flow to await a decision on its future.
 The German sailors opened the seacocks and scuttled all the ships.
 Most ships were salvaged, but the remaining wrecks are now a favoured haunt of recreational divers.
 One month into World War II, a German U-boat sank the Royal Navy battleship HMS Royal Oak in Scapa Flow.
 As a result, barriers were built to close most of the access channels; these had the additional advantage of creating causeways enabling travellers to go from island to island by road instead of being obliged to rely on ferries.
 The causeways were constructed by Italian prisoners of war, who also constructed the ornate Italian Chapel.

 The navy base became run down after the war, eventually closing in 1957.
-The problem of a declining population was significant in the post-war years, though in the last decades of the 20th century there was a recovery and life in Orkney focused on growing prosperity and the emergence of a relatively classless society.
+The problem of a declining population was significant in the post-war years, though in the last decades of the 20th century, there was a recovery and life in Orkney focused on growing prosperity and the emergence of a relatively classless society.
 Orkney was rated as the best place to live in Scotland in both 2013 and 2014, and in 2019 the best place to live in the UK, according to the Halifax Quality of Life survey.

 Overview of population trends

-In the modern era, population peaked in the mid 19th century at just over 32,000 and declined for a century thereafter to a low of fewer than 18,000 in the 1970s.
+In the modern era, the population peaked in the mid-19th century at just over 32,000 and declined for a century thereafter to a low of fewer than 18,000 in the 1970s.
 Declines were particularly significant in the outlying islands, some of which remain vulnerable to ongoing losses.
 Although Orkney is in many ways very distinct from the other islands and archipelagos of Scotland these trends are very similar to those experienced elsewhere.
 The archipelago's population grew by 11% in the decade to 2011 as recorded by the census.
 During the same period Scottish island populations as a whole grew by 4% to 103,702.